 pianist | composer | improviser

-Philip Weyand (born 1997 in Mannheim) is a jazz pianist, improviser, and composer.
+Philip Weyand (born 1997 in Mannheim) is a jazz pianist, improvising musician, and composer.

-After receiving a classical piano education, he soon discovered his passion for jazz and improvised music.
-He completed his jazz piano studies with top marks in 2023 under Rainer Böhm at the University of Music and Performing Arts Mannheim.
-He went on to earn his master’s degree at the University of Music and Dance Cologne, studying with Hubert Nuss, Jürgen Friedrich, and Paulo Álvares.
+After receiving a classical piano education, he discovered his passion for jazz and improvised music at an early age.
+He completed his jazz piano studies with Rainer Böhm at the University of Music and Performing Arts Mannheim in 2023, graduating with highest honors.
+He subsequently earned his master’s degree at the University of Music and Dance Cologne, studying with Hubert Nuss, Jürgen Friedrich, and Paulo Álvares.

-At the center of his current artistic work is his newly formed trio, in which the acoustic sound of the grand piano is extended and transformed live using electronic effects.
-With the help of various effect pedals, a hybrid sound language emerges—merging jazz, free improvisation, and electronic music.
+At the center of his current work is his newly founded trio, in which the acoustic sound of the grand piano is live-processed and expanded with electronic effects.
+This results in a hybrid sonic language situated between jazz, free improvisation, and electronic music.
 As a bandleader, he has released two albums under his own name: Myosotis (2022) and Kosmee (2024).

-In addition to his compositional work, Philip Weyand is active in various freely improvising ensembles.
-His focus lies on exploring extended, contemporary playing techniques at the piano and developing a personal approach to free improvisation.
+Alongside his compositional work, Philip Weyand is active in various freely improvising ensembles.
+In these contexts, he explores extended contemporary piano techniques and develops an individual approach to free improvisation.

-As a sought-after sideman, he has performed in a wide range of projects and ensembles.
-Concert tours have taken him across Germany, as well as to the USA, China, Italy, and Brazil.
-In 2024, he performed at the Cantiere Internazionale d’Arte in Montepulciano, and in 2022, he studied at the Escola de Música da UFBA in Salvador as a DAAD scholarship recipient.
+His engagements have taken him throughout Germany as well as to the United States, China, Italy, and Brazil.
+In 2024, he performed at the Cantiere Internazionale d’Arte in Montepulciano; in 2022, he studied at the Escola de Música da UFBA in Salvador as a DAAD scholarship holder.
 Since 2023, he has been a fellow of the Baden-Württemberg Art Foundation.

 "There you can feel it again: this aura of collective-creative dynamics"